Herbertkartel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints every other line
+a script that encodes and decodes